automorph-org/automorph/docs/Overview.md

 ### General

+  * Build only with specific artifacts required to provide desired [integrations](Plugins).
   * Use [JSON-RPC](https://www.jsonrpc.org/specification) or [Web-RPC](Web-RPC) as an [RPC protocol](Plugins#rpc-protocol).
   * Use any [effect system](Plugins#effect-system) to call or implement remote APIs.
   * Serialize arbitrary data types by configuring the selected [message codec](Examples#data-serialization).